Charcoal stoves are essential if planning to live off the grid. They are used for cooking and heating the house.

 Gather extra dry wood for heating the drum or lighting the bonfire.
 Light fire under the drum on the outdoor fireplace prepared earlier specifically for the purpose.

 The fireplace should have just a big enough hole at the top to fit your drum.
-Light the fire and let it burn for 3-5 hours, depending on the size of the drum.
+Light the fire and let it burn for three to five hours, depending on the size of the drum.

 Finishing Up And Remove It From The Barrel